Ishankhan21/laravelecommerceproject/README.md

 # laravelecommerceproject
-Larave 5.2 ecommerce project .
+Laravel 5.2 ecommerce project .
 This project is for demonstration of how laravel can be used for developing a ecommerce webiste.
 Begginers can use it for experimenting.